wolfgangasdf/iqp-book/sp-clebschgordan.md

 \end{align*}
 $$(sp-cg-sz)

 So, $m=m_1+m_2$ is just the sum.
-But $s$ is more complex, therefore we discuss the simplest example.
+But the total spin $S$ and its eigenvalues $s$ are more complex, we need to discuss a specific example.

 ## Two spin-1/2 particles

 `[slide]`

-We consider two s=1/2 spins, for instance the proton and the electron of the ground-state of the hydrogen atom.
+We consider two $s=1/2$ spins, for instance the proton and the electron of the ground-state of the hydrogen atom, or two electrons.
 For all possible spin orientations we calculate first $m$:

 $$
 \begin{align*}